 Why does PCI DSS and security matter?

 Have you ever had your personal credit card defrauded?
-It’s no fun.
 PCI standards are designed to help protect all participants in the card ecosystem from this very problem.

 When theft or a breach of cardholder data occurs, cardholders lose trust in their financial institutions as well as the merchants with whom they do business.
-There is also the possibility of large negative financial impact for cardholders, merchants, and the organizations that facilitate payments.
-Ultimately, no one wins.
+There is also the possibility of a large negative financial impact for you and your customers.

 In the event of a breach or hack, the merchant may be subject to the following: